OPENAIRINTERFACE/openairinterface5g/doc/TESTING_GNB_W_COTS_UE.md

+DISCLAIMER : This page is under complete review and update, thanks for your patience

 ## Configuration Overview:

 * Non Standalone (NSA) configuration  : initial Control Plane established between UE and RAN eNB, then User Plane established between UE and gNB, Core network is 4G based supporting rel 15